 Use coffee grounds to add a little zip to an energy bar, granola, cookie, or muffin recipe.
 While you need to use fresh grounds for baking, you don’t need a lot.
 In fact, just two teaspoons is often enough for a standard recipe.

-There are a lot of flavours that pair well with coffee, such as:
+There are a lot of flavors that pair well with coffee, such as:

 - Almond butter